eratio08/hashitalks/2023/day01.md

 ## Enhancing Platform Teams Workflow with Infrastructure as Code
 9:25 pm → 30 min, Sivamuthu Kumar; Terraform

-Platform Engineering: prative of building & maintaining the infrastructure, tools and processes to support an organization's technology platform.
+Platform Engineering: practice of building & maintaining the infrastructure, tools and processes to support an organization's technology platform.
 Focus on providing a seamless and efficient DX that enables teams to focus on delivering business value.

 App Dev teams base on Platform Team, which base on the SRE Team.